All Souls Procession All Souls Procession

 I have a physical disability.
 Is there a place where I can watch the Finale Ceremony?

-Yes ! we have accessible seating near the Finale stage.
+Yes !
+We have accessible seating near the Finale stage.
 Please view our route map for more information.
 Crowds are large so we recommend that you enter the Finale grounds and check in with our VIP Usher before 6:45PM.
-You will find the entrance on the right hand side near the front of the Finale stage.
+You will find the entrance on your right hand side near the front of the Finale Stage.

 How do I become a vendor for the Procession?